 Trees turning into fiery colors.
 Leaves falling.
 Cooler weather.
 All are signs that summer is ending, and fall is beginning.
-As our thoughts shift towards the seasonal holidays, and adding layers to our everyday attire, it’s easy to get caught up in all the changes going on.
+Our thoughts shift towards the seasonal holidays.
+We start adding layers to our everyday attire.
+It’s easy to get caught up in all the changes going on.
 One thing that may not have changed, though, is fighting allergies.

 Anytime a person suffers from allergic reactions – in this case, fall allergies – it is due to an issue in the body’s immune system.
 The immune system is the body’s defense system, protecting the body while attacking potentially harmful substances.
 When this system is functioning, it works to keep you healthy, fight off infection and/ or disease, and assists with handling stress.
 All this is possible when the immune system and the nervous system can communicate effectively.
 However, if there is any nerve interference, the immune system, along with the nervous system, will not function properly.

 When there is miscommunication between the body’s immune and nervous systems, especially as the seasons change, patients may experience allergic reactions, sinus congestion, asthma, shortness of breath, and other similar symptoms.
 Some of the most common triggers for fall season allergies are: